learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 1519526835 Hello world! via k8s-hello-world-55f48f8c94-vrkr9
 ```

+Please note that the first column is the timestamp and second one is the message you receive back from the pod.

 As you can notice, it took about 27 seconds from when you dropped the iptables rules and the next response, from 1519526807 to 1519526834.
 During this time the external load balancer queued the request, and the `curl` command was waiting for a response.

-The node couldn't reply because there was no rule to route the incoming traffic!
+The first guess is that the node couldn't reply because there was no rule to route the incoming traffic.

 And in the meantime the iptables rules that you deleted are magically restored: